My Sudanese friend Lubna Abdelrahman is a very enterprising lady.

 Since then, she has worked as an outreach worker, community health worker, program coordinator, translator and hosted numerous workshops.
 She is also kept busy raising two young daughters.

-Bitmakaly Women’s Association (also known as Bitmakaly Women’s Empowerment Organization) can also be contacted on 778-919-1208 or via their Facebook site.
+Bitmakaly Women’s Association (also known as Bitmakaly Women’s Empowerment Organization) can also be contacted via their Facebook site.